 Let’s embark on a journey to uncover all that is out there.

-1. Why and which level of TOPIK should you take?
+1. Why and at what level of TOPIK should you take?

 Motivation is one of the top reasons for learning Korean and preparing for this exam.
 So, first, ask yourself why you are taking the test.
 Is TOPIK necessary for you?